invest-composer/composer-trade-mcp/README.md

 ## Manual install for other LLM clients

-‼️ **NOTE: ChatGPT does not support our authentication method.
-Also, OpenAI blocks custom MCP servers unless you have the ChatGPT Pro Plan ($200/mo).** :‼️

 To install for any other MCP-enabled LLM, you can add the following to your MCP configuration JSON:

 ```